garrettgman/connect-cloud-great-tables-course/.github/steps/X-publish.md

 10. Wait a minute or less.
 Posit Connect Cloud will quickly:

     1. Clone your repo
-    2. Create a python environment to render your Quarto doc in
+    2. Create a Python environment to render your Quarto doc in
     3. Render the doc
     4. Publish the result